headforthecloud/kiro-url-shortener-demo/README.md

 ## Phase 4 - Final Results
 *(video timecode 10:55)*
 I've included the code generated in the demo - this is split into 3 parts:
-1. The Python code used to generate the lambdas for the API
+1. The Python code used to generate the lambdas for the API - [here](./phase_3/final_results/src/)
-1. The unit tests that can be used to validate the code from 1.
+1. The unit tests that can be used to validate the code from 1 - [here](./phase_3/final_results/tests)
-1. The CloudFormation that can be used to deploy the results into an AWS account for testing
+1. The CloudFormation that can be used to deploy the results into an AWS account for testing  - [here](./phase_3/final_results/cloudformation/)

+The session also generated a [README](./phase_3/final_results/README.md) file that includes architecture diagram, pre-requisites, and how to test the generated code.

+If you have any questions, feel free to reach out to me - I'm on [LinkedIn](https://www.linkedin.com/in/simonhanmer/).